claireasmith/masters-thesis/anal-stig-flowerheight.md

 # 3 Dichanthelium implicatum       40
 # 4 Dichanthelium linearifolium    13
 # 5 Phleum pratense                18
+# 6 Plantago major                 15
-# 6 Rumex acetosella               50
+# 7 Rumex acetosella               50
-# 7 Setaria viridis                45
+# 8 Setaria viridis                45
 # Will exclude Dichanthelium linearifolium from this because it only has 13 entries.

 # I'll go through each species and run a model predicting pollen capture by flower height